jekyll/jekyll/docs/plugins.md

           allowed.
 This is used by GitHub Pages to determine which core plugins may be used, and which are unsafe to run.
 If your plugin does not allow for arbitrary code, execution, set this to <code>true</code>.
-          GitHub Pages still won't load your plugin, but if you submit it for inclusion in core, it's best for this to be correct!
+          GitHub Pages still won’t load your plugin, but if you submit it for inclusion in core, it’s best for this to be correct!
         </p>
       </td>
     </tr>